GemHunt/movidius-on-rpi/build.md

 * /apps/stream_ty_gn_threaded
 * I tried installing gstreamer with no effect
 * I tried 3 times to run “make opencv”:(1-2 hours): https://github.com/movidius/ncappzoo/tree/master/apps/stream_ty_gn_threaded

+**Possible Tips?**
+* The examples are in Python3, so you can get errors if you type python and not python3
+* Check out Adrian Rosebrock's says about swap space in a TensorFlow install: https://www.pyimagesearch.com/2017/12/18/keras-deep-learning-raspberry-pi

 **Next Steps for me on this build:**
 * The RPi is just a better camera than USB because it uses the GPU.
 This looks easy to get up and running with the NCS.
 I might write this and send movidius/ncappzoo a pull request.